rensorapps/displayover/README.md

 When focused, the title bar is present with action buttons and can be used for easily finding the corner for resizing the overlay.

+Drag SVG files with polygons onto the window to change the overlay shape!

 Pressing the "?" button when hovering will take you to this page.
 Hi!

 ## Installing